K53

 6. 6.
 Incline start

-Stop on an incline, secure with the handbrake, then pull off without rolling back more than 30 cm.
+Stop on an incline, secure with the handbrake, then pull off without any rearward movement.

 Common mistakes